sevagas/macro_pack/README.md

         Supported extensions are: vba, vbs, hta, doc, docm, xls, xlsm, pptm, vsd, vsdm.
         Note: Apart from vba which is a text files, all other requires Windows OS with right MS Office application installed.

+    -e, --embed=EMBEDDED_FILE_PATH Will embed the given file in the body of the generated document.
+         Use with EMBED_EXE template to auto drop and exec the file.

     --dde  Dynamic Data Exchange attack mode.
 Input will be inserted as a cmd command and executed via DDE DDE attack mode is not compatible with VBA Macro related options.
          Usage: echo calc.exe | macro_pack.exe --dde -W DDE.docx